 Lethal Toxins (Not Recommended)

-If the cable assembly being designed is expected to be used where there is a possibility of rodent damage, the inclusion of a repellant package in the outer jacket is a safe and effective way to protect it.
-A repellant package is environmentally safe and non lethal to the rodent and is effective in preventing rodent damage to the cable assemblies.
+If the cable assembly that is being designed is expected to be used where there is a possibility of contact with rodents, the inclusion of a repellant package in the outer jacket is a safe and effective way to protect the cable assembly.
+A repellant package is environmentally safe and causes no long-term effects to the rodent and is effective in preventing rodent damage to the cable assemblies.